engine-plus/StarLake/README.md

 ```

 ## 8. Operate StarTable by Spark SQL
 Spark SQL is supported to read and write StarTable.
-To use it, you need to set spark.sql.catalog.spark_catalog to StarLakeCatalog.
+To use it, you need to set `spark.sql.catalog.spark_catalog` to `org.apache.spark.sql.star.catalog.StarLakeCatalog`.

 Note:
-  - Insert into statement turns autoMerge on by default
+  - Insert into statement turns `autoMerge` on by default
   - Spark SQL does not support to set hash partition while creating a StarTable
-  - Some Spark SQL statements are not supported, see org.apache.spark.sql.star.rules.StarLakeUnsupportedOperationsCheck
+  - Some Spark SQL statements are not supported, see `org.apache.spark.sql.star.rules.StarLakeUnsupportedOperationsCheck`

 ### 8.1 Code Examples
 ```scala